Stockholm’s iconic architecture, part 6: Markets, squares, and transit hubs

-Stockholm’s markets, squares, and transit hubs are vibrant spaces where the city’s energy comes to life, connecting people and places in unique ways.
-In this article, we’ll delve into some of the most dynamic and iconic public areas in Stockholm.
+Stockholm’s markets, squares, and transit hubs are vibrant spaces where the city’s energy comes to life.
+They bring people and places together in unique ways.
+In this article, we’ll explore some of the most dynamic and iconic public areas in Stockholm.

 This is the sixth of eight articles about Stockholm’s architecture.
 Go to this page for a list of all articles in this series.